We are incredibly proud of the work we accomplish each year. View Our Impact in 2025!

 The top 20 teams between 3 division will advance to the State Competition.

 Additional teams may receive invitations to participate as wildcard teams at the State Competition.
 Depending on the facility size for the State Competition, MCEE will allow additional teams to join the competition as “wildcard teams”.
-Wildcard teams are determined based on team scores (top three individual scores) from the Regional Competition. *Please Note: schools advance to the State Competition, not the individual team (i.e., if a school has already advanced to the State competition based on one of their regional teams, but their second team is the next highest scoring team, they will not be a wildcard team).
+Wildcard teams are determined based on team scores (top three individual scores) from the Regional Competition. *Please Note: schools advance to the State Competition, not the individual team (i.e., if a school has already advanced to the State competition based on one of their qualifying teams, but their second team is the next highest scoring team, they will not be a wildcard team).

 The Competition will be composed of two rounds: the case study/critical thinking round and the quiz bowl round.
 Case study/critical thinking round requiring students to complete an economic analysis of a current event or policy case study.